mahmoudshahin-it/KH-LocalEnvironmentPreparation/README-Kafka.md

 Since I am using Confluent Kafka docker image, the above commands can be found under: /bin
 In case you use Kafka from different vendor, you will need to adjust a little bit and adapt accordingly.

+4- From outside the docker
-4- Also, from outside, we can run commands to interact with kafka:
+Also, from outside, we can run commands to interact with kafka:

 ```
 docker exec mhshahin-kafka-1 \